csabahruska/proteaaudio/README.md

 ## Audio backend flavours

 The proteaudio library has two low-level backend implementation.
-Both libraries implement the same Haskell API and they share most of the code to ensure the compatibility.
+Both library implements the same Haskell API.
+The API code is shared to ensure compatibility.

 - [proteaaudio-sdl](./proteaaudio-sdl) is using SDL2
 - [proteaaudio](./proteaaudio) is directly using the OS native audio library